stivale/stivale/STIVALE2.md

 If the stivale2 header tag for 5-level paging is present, then, if available, 5-level paging is enabled (LA57 bit in `cr4`).

-The A20 gate is enabled.
+The A20 gate is opened.

 PIC/APIC IRQs are all masked.